 When the AS OCB supports a PIN override service, the early media announcement MUST prompt the caller to enter an override PIN.
 The UE MUST forward the caller's PIN entry per the methods established in the early media SDP offer-answer exchange.
 The AS MUST compare the collected PIN to the provisioned PIN for the subscriber.
 If a matching PIN is entered, the AS MUST send the INVITE toward the specified destination URI.
 If an incorrect PIN is entered, the AS MUST play an announcement indicating that the entered PIN was incorrect.
-The AS MUST re-attempt to collect the PIN until the correct PIN is entered or the provisioned number of attempts has been reached.
+The AS MUST reattempt to collect the PIN until the correct PIN is entered or the provisioned number of attempts has been reached.
 The AS MUST terminate the session by sending the originating UE a Forbidden (403) response if the provisioned number of attempts has been reached.

-Table 28 summarizes the feature data items that are defined to support implementation of OCB feature.
+Table 32 summarizes the feature data items that are defined to support implementation of OCB feature.

-Data Туре Persistence Scope Stored by Written by Read by PACM Requirement Feature Activation Status Boolean Non-volatile Per public user ID AS AS AS None Caller Treatment Indicator Strings representing treatment options Non-volatile Per public user ID AS AS AS None Activation Status for OCB Override PIN Boolean Non-volatile Per network AS AS AS None OCB Override PIN Digits Non-volatile Per public user ID AS AS AS None Retry Attempts Integer Non-volatile Per public user ID AS AS AS None
+Data Туре Scope Stored by Written by Read by Config.Server Requirement Feature Activation Status Boolean Per public user ID AS AS AS None Caller Treatment Indicator Strings representing treatment options Per public user ID AS AS AS None Activation Status for OCB Override PIN Boolean Per public user ID AS AS AS None OCB Override PIN Digits Per public user ID AS AS AS None Retry Attempts Integer Per network AS AS AS None

-Table 28 - Outbound Call Blocking Feature Data
+Table 32 - Outbound Call Blocking Feature Data